 Sex Worker Giving Circle

 The Sex Worker Giving Circle (SWGC) launched in the spring of 2018.
 The SWGC was created because sex workers are best positioned to confront and transform the oppressive conditions of their own lives.
 However, movements led by sex workers and people with experience in the sex trade are critically under-resourced despite increasing political attacks.
+The SWGC is a giving circle made up of individuals with current or past experience in the sex trade.
+The Fellows participate in grantmaking trainings and make all high-level funding decisions and grantmaking recommendations.

 Check out the Sex Worker Giving Circle report from 2021 to learn about our first four years of resourcing sex worker-led liberation!